Maya the Bee (film): Production

 Universum Film distributed the film in German-speaking territories through Buena Vista International, (Note: Attributed to multiple references:) while StudioCanal handled the distribution in Australasia.
-The film is directed by Alexs Stadermann, and produced by Patrick Elmendorff and Thorsten Wegener from Studio 100 Animation in Munich; and Jim Ballantine and Barbara Stephen from Buzz Studios in Sydney.
+The film is directed by Alexs Stadermann, and produced by Patrick Elmendorff and Thorsten Wegener from Studio 100 Film in Munich; and Jim Ballantine and Barbara Stephen from Buzz Studios in Sydney.
 The film was produced in association with Flying Bark Productions and the channel ZDF.
 This film was Coco Jack Gillies' film debut, voicing the role of Maya.
 Gillies was 9 years old at the time of production.